Automated tank cleaning machine: Operation

 On most crude-oil tankers, a special crude oil washing system, or COW system, is part of the cleaning process.
 The COW system circulates hot crude oil through the fixed tank-cleaning system to remove wax and asphaltic deposits.

 Although machines are often used to wash tanks, a final stage of manual cleaning known as mucking, is usually performed.
 Mucking requires protocols for entry into confined spaces and the use of airline respirators, protective clothing and safety observers.

-However, with Gamajet tank cleaning machines, confined space entry is greatly reduced eliminating danger to workers.
 Manual tank cleaning is dangerous in a number of ways.
 While tank barges can be cleaned in port, shipboard tanks are generally cleaned at sea.
 This is largely due to risks of fire and explosion inside the tanks.

 History

 The first automated tank cleaning machine was invented by Arthur Butterworth and patented in 1920.
 His goal was to limit the amount of time that workers had to spend inside tanks, and partially relieve them of a dangerous and laborious job.
 In 1925, Butterworth established a company to market the machine.
 Standard Oil New Jersey bought the company in 1930, and it later became a subsidiary of the Exxon Corporation.

 In 1986, as part of an internal restructuring at Exxon, the Butterworth company was sold to Exxon management.
 Today the company is privately held, and headquartered in Houston, Texas.

-In 2012, Gamajet Cleaning Systems, Inc. was purchased by Alfa Laval to combine two global tank cleaning product lines, Gamajet and Toftejorg.
-The tank cleaning segment operates in Exton, Pennsylvania.